PowhatanSPEAR13804/FTCRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

             <code>
         }

+            -Example condition-
+        if(1 + 1 == 2 && 2 + 2 == 4)

-    Parentheses have no spaces before them
+    * Parentheses have no spaces before them

-    One line if statements should be able to fit on the screen without problem
+    * One line if statements should be able to fit on the screen without problem

-    * Comparison operators need to have spaces between what's being compared
-    * Ex: if(1 + 1 == 2)
-    * Ex: if(1 + 1 == 2 && true)
-    * Ex: if(1 + 1 == 2 || true)

-    * If an if-else statement seems to get too large, use a switch case instead
+    * If an if-else statement has too many possible other conditions (causing visible slowdown) use a switch case in it's place

+    * Spaces must be put between operands (+, -, &&, =, etc.)

 # Complexity:
-    Only nest control flow statements if necessary or more performant If there's a simpler solution, use it if it comply's with rules stated Don't make placeholder code that violates the format instructions as you likely won't fix it Make a class file to reduce repeated code in multiple files
+    * Only nest control flow statements if necessary or more performant
+    * If there's a simpler solution, use it if it comply's with rules stated
+    * Don't make placeholder code that violates the format instructions as you likely won't fix it
+    * Make a class file to reduce repeated code in multiple files